joeyates/imap-backup/docs/migrate-server-keep-address.md

 1. Set up a new account giving access to the new provider `B` using `imap-backup setup`.
-1. Now you can use `imap-backup migrate`, optionnally adapting [delimiters and prefixes configuration](/docs/delimiters-and-prefixes.md) if need be:
+1. Now you can use `imap-backup migrate`, optionally adapting [delimiters and prefixes configuration](/docs/delimiters-and-prefixes.md) if need be: